Here, we’ll take a look at the key points to consider when drafting a fitness program for clients.

-While they might be killing it one session, the next time, you could find a client struggling with both exercises and intensity.
+While they might be killing it in one session, you could find a client struggling with both exercises and intensity the next time.

 And it’s understandable because these are just ordinary people facing the stresses of everyday life.

-But that doesn’t mean you have to give up on them for that session.
+But that doesn’t mean you must give up on them for that session.

-Change things up, tone it down if need be but make sure that you get them through their exercises, even when they don’t feel up to it.
+Change things up, tone it down if need be, but ensure you get them through their exercises, even when they don’t feel up to it.

 Having access to personal training software makes changing things on the fly easy.

-Not only are there alternate exercise options at your fingertips but the ability to progress or regress exercises.
+Not only are there alternate exercise options at your fingertips, but you also can progress or regress exercises.

 That’s helpful in situations like these.

-Keeping people motivated even when training is the furthest thing from their mind is part of the art that you need to master as a personal trainer.
+Keeping people motivated, even when training is the furthest thing from their minds, is part of the art you must master as a personal trainer.

 And remember, if they didn’t want to be in the gym, they could have just canceled the session, right?

-The exercise program that you devise for a client is never going to be the same from day 1 to the time they reach their goal.
+The exercise program you devise for a client will never be the same from day 1 to the time they reach their goal.

 As you take them through their program, they are not only able to adapt to the various exercises and the intensity thereof but of course, they get fitter.